About Parsons and Its Schools [+]

 New School ID card (newcard)

 You will need your faculty ID card, or newcard, to enter all New School buildings and to access New School library services.
-Once you have been assigned a university N number, you can obtain your newcard by visiting Campus Card Services, located at 66 West 12th Street, room 409, with a valid photo ID (state drivers license, state photo ID, or passport).
+Once you have been assigned a university N number, you can obtain your newcard by visiting Campus Card Services, located at 72 Fifth Avenue (at 13th Street), lower level, with a valid photo ID (state drivers license, state photo ID, or passport).

 Your newcard also entitles you to other benefits such as discounts at shops, admission to museums, and access to a consortium of libraries, including Bobst Library at New York University.
 For a listing of these benefits, visit MyNewSchool.
 After you log in, select the “Employee” tab and then, under the “Human Resources” section, select “Discounts for Employees of The New School.”

 MyNewSchool is the customizable web portal for all students, faculty, and staff.
 It offers members of the University community a single secure sign-on process to access information and services including Canvas, personal and campus announcements, events, Self Service, library resources, building hours, academic calendars, class rosters, room assignments, AV services (which need to be requested seven to ten days in advance), class schedules (day and time), and payroll information.

 Please note that it may take a few days after receiving official correspondence about your hire to gain access to MyNewSchool.
 If you receive an error message or cannot view the “Faculty” tab, please wait a few days and try again.
 Should you need further assistance, contact the IT Service Desk at firstname.lastname@example.org.